 I found the blanks on the same website I found my blank advent calendar.

-Hobbycraft are a great online resource if you live in the UK.
-They are also a wonderful place to get some much needed gifting inspiration.
+Hobbycraft is a great online resource if you live in the UK.
+They are also a wonderful place to get some much-needed gifting inspiration.

-Otherwise, Amazon has a large range of similar products, although I didn’t locate my blank calendars on there to be honest.
+Otherwise, Amazon has a large range of similar products, although I didn’t locate my blank calendars there, to be honest.

 The calendar itself was a cardboard box with the insert separated into the days.